diana-hep/oamap/README.md

 print(psum)
 ```

 On my laptop, this took 25 seconds.
 Only five of the thirty arrays were actually loaded (9.5 MB of the 38 MB).
-Though convenient for taking a quick look at the data, the proxies are not the most efficient way to iterate over data because they create and destroy Python class instances at runtime.
+Most of this time is spent creating and destroying proxy objects, which are Python class instances pointing to relevant parts of the arrays.
+In principle, the only data we need to pass around is an index for each list, union, or record.
+Extracting items from lists, instances of a union, or attributes from a record simply requires special interpretation of that index.

-Each list, union, and record _could_ be represented at runtime by a single index each, since that is all that is needed to look up the actual data in the arrays.
-Creating and passing indexes has much less overhead than proxy instances.
-Since we know the types of our objects and can propagate that information through the code (rigorously with [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) manipulation), we can translate the code so that list, union, and record references are replaced with integer indexes and array-lookup code is inserted in the right places.
+As an alternative to passing proxy objects in dynamic Python, we could translate the Python code to pass integer indexes and interpret them correctly.
+This involves something like a compiler pass, propagating PLUR data types through the code to insert index interpretations at the appropriate places, which can be performed rigorously at the level of [abstract syntax trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree).

-The interface is currently rough, requiring us to use explicit brackets rather than iterators (and there's no error checking! use at your own risk!), but eventually the same loop written above can be wrapped in a function and passed to PLUR's code transformation tool.
+This PLUR implementation has experimental support for code transformation, though the interface is currently rough (no error checking!).
+We can't use foreach-style loops yet, but eventually we'll be able to put exactly the same code that works with proxies into the code transformation tool and get a large speedup for free.

 Here's an illustration: